lanteksms/LantekCodingChallenge/README.md

 **_User Story_**

-` Given that I am a user running the application, `
+` As a user running the application, `
-` When I load the application `
+` I want to see a list of cutting machines `
-` Then I want to see a list of cutting machines and I want to be able to filter them by Technology (2D/3D) `
+` and I want to be able to filter them by technology (2D/3D) `

 **_Acceptance criteria_**

 A list of cutting machines is returned.
-The name, the manufacturer and the cutting technology are displayed.
+The name, the manufacturer, and the cutting technology are displayed.
-The cutting machines can be fitered out by technology.
+The cutting machines can be filtered out by technology.

-# 3. Technical questions
+# 3. Technical Questions

 Please answer the following questions in a markdown file called Answers to technical questions.md.

 1. How long did you spend on the coding test?
 What would you add to your solution if you had more time?
-If you didn't spend much time on the coding test then use this as an opportunity to explain what you would add.
+If you didn't spend much time on the coding test, use this as an opportunity to explain what you would add.

 1. What was the most useful feature added to the latest version of your chosen language?
 Please include a snippet of code that shows how you've used it.